 Do you like to sing?
 Some people are really great at singing while others are…well…not quite as great.
-Even if you’re not a great singer, you might still enjoy belting out your favorite tunes at the top of your lungs.
+Even if you’re not a great singer, you might still enjoy belting a song at the top of your lungs.

 Do you like to sing in the shower?
 We’ve all done it from time to time.
-Whether you have a radio in the bathroom or simply carry your favorite jingle in your head into the shower with you, we’ve all grabbed a shampoo bottle like a microphone and crooned a tune or two.
+Some people keep a radio in the bathroom.
+Others simply carry their favorite jingle in their head into the shower with them.
+But we’ve all grabbed a shampoo bottle like a microphone and crooned a tune or two.

-People who like to sing in the shower usually claim that they sound better in the shower.
+People who like to sing in the shower usually claim that they sound better there.
 Could that be true?
 After all, when you go to see your favorite singer perform live, you don’t show up in their bathroom.
 They also don’t bring a shower stall out onto stage with them.
-So why would a shower make any difference in how you sound?
+So, why would a shower make any difference in how you sound?

-When you examine the science of sound, you learn that there's something about the shower that can make your voice sound more appealing.
-When you sing in a large open room, for example, your voice travels out and you only hear it as your throat produces it.
+Well, there is something about the shower that can make your voice more appealing.
+It all comes down to the science of sound.
+When you sing in a large open room, for example, your voice travels out.
+You only hear it as your throat produces it.

 Inside a shower, however, your voice bounces back and forth off the walls and any hard objects.
 When you sing in the shower, you not only hear your voice as it is produced, but also in the form of echoes as it bounces off the walls.
-These multiple reflections — known as reverberation or reverb, for short — blur and prolong the sound of your voice, since some reflections make it back to your ears more quickly than others.
+These multiple reflections are known as reverberation, or reverb for short.
+They blur and prolong the sound of your voice, since some reflections make it back to your ears more quickly than others.
 This makes your voice sound richer and fuller.

 Hard and smooth surfaces, like those typically found in showers, don’t absorb much sound.
 Instead, they reflect it.
-All these reflections in a small space boost the overall sound intensity of your voice, which makes it seem more powerful than it usually is.
+All these reflections in a small space boost the overall sound intensity of your voice.
+This makes it seem more powerful than it usually is.